sorich87/the-loops/readme.txt

 add a new loop.
 Use the shortcode provided or go to the widgets screen to add the loop to a sidebar.

+= How to add custom templates? =

+Copy a default template file from the directory 'tl-templates' in the plugin directory to your theme directory.
+Then feel free to modify it to your liking!

 == Screenshots ==

 1. Loop edit screen

 == Changelog ==

+= 0.2 =
+* Custom templates.
+* Query by author.

 = 0.1 =
 * First release.

 == Upgrade Notice ==

+= 0.2 =
+New features: custom templates & query by author.

 = 0.1 =
 First release.